 Roasted Tea Shop

-Vacuum packed roasted tea leaves of all different flavours.
+Vacuum-packed roasted tea leaves of all different flavours.
 This is another place to stock up for gift giving.
-I purchased a bag of the cherry blossom green tea as a memory of our trip and was told that it is only available during cherry blossom season.
+I purchased a bag of the cherry blossom green tea as a memory of our trip to Asia and was told that it is only available during cherry blossom season.

 Ningyocho and Nihonbashi Neighbourhood Shinto Shrines